aholdahl/inventory-manager/README.md

 The Products page reflects all products offered by the company.

  - The user may view all products and applicable SKU sorted by description, along with a snapshot of the total currently in stock, and the total ordered.
- - The user may edit an existing product by clicking the Edit Product button, updating the Product Description and/or SKU, then clicking Save.
+ - The user may edit an existing product by clicking the Edit Product button, updating the Product Description and/or SKU, then clicking Save Changes.
  - If an existing product is out of stock, the user may delete the unstocked product by clicking the Delete Product button.
  - The user may add a new product by entering the Product Description and SKU then clicking the Add Product button.